drfastfinds/drfastfinds-site/_products/timemicro-ae86-initial-d.md

 layout: product
 title: TimeMicro AE86 Initial D Anime Version 1/64 Scale Model
 price: 45.00
-youtube_link: "YOUR_YOUTUBE_LINK"  # Add a YouTube link if you have one
+youtube_link: "https://youtube.com/shorts/mNlnAmBNDQ8?feature=share"  # Add a YouTube link if you have one
 description: |
   <p>The TimeMicro AE86 Initial D Anime Version is a fantastic model for fans of the legendary anime and car culture.
 This 1/64 scale model beautifully captures the essence of the iconic Toyota AE86, known for its role in Initial D and its reputation as a lightweight, agile performance vehicle.</p>